 View and adjust autoscaling settings on data tiers:

-Open the Edit page for your deployment to get the current size of each Elasticsearch data tier.
-In this example, a hot data and content tier on a memory optimized configuration has a current size of
+Open the Edit page for your deployment to get the current and maximum size per zone of each Elasticsearch data tier.
+In this example, the hot data and content tier has the following settings:

-View and adjust autoscaling settings on a machine learning node:
+View and adjust autoscaling settings on a machine learning instance:

-Like the data tiers, from the deployment Edit page you can check the current size of the machine learning nodes.
-In this example, the machine learning node has a current size of
+From the deployment Edit page you can check the minimum and maximum size of your deployment’s machine learning instances.
+In this example, the machine learning instance has the following settings:

 - Over time, the volume of data and the size of any machine learning jobs in your deployment are likely to grow.
-Let’s assume that to meet storage requirements your hot data tier has scaled up to its maximum allowed size of 116GB.
+Let’s assume that to meet storage requirements your hot data tier has scaled up to its maximum allowed size of 64GB RAM and 32 vCPU.
 At this point, a notification appears on the deployment overview page indicating that the tier has scaled to capacity.